Android 10: When Will My Phone Get the Update?

 - Nokia 1, 1 Plus

-HDM Global delivered three major Android 10 updates before the end of the year, several within the first few months of 2020, and plan on offering even more updates here soon.
-It’s only February, and they’ve updated most of their phones.
+HDM Global delivered three major Android 10 updates before the end of the year, several within the first few months of 2020, and plan on offering even more updates before Q2 ends.
+It’s only March, and they’ve updated almost every phone they offer.

 This is impressive, and we’re hoping they stick to that roadmap.